oneapi-src/oneDNN/rfcs/20241205-graph-api-causal-mask/README.md

 ## Conclusions

-The decision is to implement option 1.1.
+The decision is to adopt the subgraph approach and implement the top-left aligned causal mask (option 1.1) in oneDNN release v3.7.
+For the bottom-right aligned causal mask, we will revisit its design once the user requirements become more concrete.

 ## References